Shirahama, Chiba

 Shirahama (白浜町, Shirahama-chō) was a town located in Awa District, Chiba Prefecture, Japan.

+Population

-As of October 1, 2004, the town had an estimated population of 6,027 and a density of 353 persons per km².
-The total area was 17.07 km².
+As of October 1, 2004, the town had an estimated population of 6,027 and a density of 353 persons per km2.
+The total area was 17.07 km2.

 Geography

 Shirahama was located at very southern end of Chiba Prefecture, at the southern extremity of Bōsō Peninsula, facing the Pacific Ocean.
 The town had a temperate maritime climate with hot, humid summers and mild, cool winters.

 History

-Shirahama Village was created on April 1, 1889 within Asai District, which became part of Awa District from April 1, 1897.
+Shirahama Village was created on April 1, 1889, within Asai District, which became part of Awa District from April 1, 1897.
 It became a town on April 1, 1933.

 On March 20, 2006, Shirahama, along with the towns of Chikura, Maruyama, Tomiura, Tomiyama and Wada, and the village of Miyoshi (all from Awa District), was merged to create the city of Minamibōsō.

 Prior to the merger, Shirahama was known as Shirahama-machi in Japanese.
 Subsequently, it has become known as Shirahama-cho.
 Both "machi" and "cho" are written the same way in Japanese, but the different pronunciations convey the information that Shirahama is now a neighborhood within Minamibōsō rather than its own municipality.